open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/common/video/udfs/README.rst.txt

 *
   **Jupyter Connector UDF**

-  Accepts the frame and publishes it to the OEI JupyterNotebook service which processes the frame and publishes it back to the jupyter_connector UDF.
+  Accepts the frame and publishes it to the Open EII JupyterNotebook service which processes the frame and publishes it back to the jupyter_connector UDF.

   ``UDF config``\ :